You will need to find your accommodation abroad yourself, but there are several resources that can help you.

 Need advice on accommodation?

-While the Study Abroad office can't directly advise you on accommodation options abroad, there are other ways we can support you in your search for housing options abroad.
+While the Outgoing Study Abroad team can't directly advise you on accommodation options abroad, there are other ways we can support you in your search for housing options abroad.
 For example, we can:

 Put you in touch with past and present outgoing students